Every day, there is a new SEO technique that you might use to rank better.

 3. Paste The URL Or HTML

 If you already have access to HTML tags, paste them into the box to start tagging.
-Otherwise, Google also allows you to add your website’s URL.
-Once you click the “Start Tagging” button, the page will move towards a screen where your content is on the left side.
+Google also allows you to add your website’s URL.
+Once you click the “Start Tagging” button, you can monitor rich results; the page will move towards a screen where your content is on the left side.
 Also, the right pane will contain the different data items.

 4. Select Markup Elements

-In this step, you only need to highlight the correct items in your content and match them with a markup element.
+In this step, you only need to highlight the correct items in your content and match them with a markup element, like the author.
 For example, if you have gone with an article, then for the markup element of a name, you should select the article’s title.
 Once you highlight a portion, you’ll notice a box with all the markup elements, and choosing one reflects on the right pane.

 5. Keep On Tagging The Items